Jantel Lavender

-Jantel Lavender (born November 12, 1988) is an American professional basketball player who most recently played for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Jantel Lavender (born November 12, 1988) is an American former professional basketball player who most recently played for the Seattle Storm of the Women's National Basketball Association (WNBA).
 She was drafted with the fifth overall pick in the 2011 WNBA draft by the Los Angeles Sparks.

 College

 At Ohio State University, Lavender was named Big Ten Conference Women's Basketball Player of the Year in each of her four seasons (2008–2011).
 The Big Ten presents two separate POY awards, one voted on by league coaches and the other by media members.
 Lavender received the coaches' version in 2008, the media version in 2011, and both awards in 2009 and 2010.
 At the time, this made her only the third NCAA Division I women's player to be a four-time conference player of the year.
 (Note: Lavender has since been joined by Macee Williams of IUPUI in the Horizon League (2019–2022).)